tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

  ```

-Probably to follow the example its worth reading again the definition of an undoer:
+This is the abstract definition of an of the undoer of an aggregate.
 ```FSharp
         abstract member Undoer: Option<'A -> AggregateViewer<'A> -> Result<unit -> Result<List<'E>, string>, string>>
 ```

-This can be simplified as the state of the aggregate is accessed in different ways, however this is the meaning:
+The meaning is:

-Extract from the current state of the aggregate useful info for a future "rollback"/"undo" and return a function that, when applied to the current state of the aggregate, will return the events that will "undo" the effect of the command.
+Extract from the current state of the aggregate useful info for a future "rollback"/"undo" and return a function that, when applied to the current state of the aggregate, will return the events that will "undo" the effect of this command.

-Saga like transaction handling will probably need this logic.
+You may need undoers if the event store doesn't support multiple stream transactions or if you will use a distributed architecture with many nodes handling different streams of events.
-However, most of the time the commands between multiple aggregates uses db transactions (like Postgres) and the undoer is not needed.
+By using PostgresSQL as event store you can just set the undoer to None as the event store will handle the cross-streams transactions for us.

 [Commands.fs](https://github.com/tonyx/Sharpino/blob/main/Sharpino.Sample/Domain/Tags/Commands.fs)